by László Balogh

-One of the reasons Jesus came to Earth was that he would show what God is like.
+One of the reasons Jesus came to Earth was so that He would show what God is like.
 If someone is interested in God’s character, it’s enough just to read about what Jesus did and said.
 For the superficial reader there are plenty of inconsistencies and contradictions in the Bible, but careful, open-minded study leads to a very rich and full understanding of God’s heart and mind through the Scriptures.
 In time everything falls into place, but there needs to be a certain honest curiosity on the part of the reader.

 To delve into this subject, I would like to recommend you a book, which I found very fascinating and convincing: